 Artist John Trumbull, who had been an aide to George Washington during the American Revolution, paints small oil on board companion portraits of George and Martha Washington later this year and presents them to the Washingtons.
 Those portraits are now at the National Museum of American History, Smithsonian Institution.

 Polly Lear, the wife of Washington’s secretary, Tobias Lear, and Martha Washington’s friend and assistant, becomes very ill in mid-July and dies of yellow fever in the executive mansion, on July 28th.
-Hers is one of the first deaths of an epidemic, which will cripple the city over the next few weeks and largely shut down the federal government.
+Her death is one of the first during an epidemic, which will cripple the city over the next few weeks and largely shut down the federal government.

-The Washingtons and the two grandchildren leave Philadelphia on September 10th to have a vacation at Mount Vernon and to escape the yellow fever epidemic.
+The Washingtons and their two grandchildren leave Philadelphia on September 10th for Mount Vernon to escape the yellow fever epidemic.

 Mrs. Washington and the children stay at Mount Vernon until the danger from the epidemic is past.
 They will return to the executive mansion in Philadelphia on December 9, 1793.